caesarEze-99X/StreamShelf-/README.md

     * Remove any existing `node_modules` ( `rm -f node_modules` ) then re-install using the `yarn` command
     * I ran this project on AndroidTV Emulator.
 You can use the emulator or a physical device leveraging `adb` command
     * After running `yarn install` pls also run `npx pod-install` - can run from root with cd'n into the `ios` dir  or `cd ios && pod install` ( just to ensure we carry tvOS or iOS along )

-## Reference
-* ChatGPT - Assisted in discovering the live movie list api I leveraged in this project ( Reference above )
-* FlatIcon - Used on Nav menu Icons (SVG)

-## NOTE
-I just noticed my Git commit name is still showing as Henry locally.
-I recently legally changed my name and have already communicated this to Caleb.
-I have the relevant legal documentation if needed.
-Apologies for any confusion!